helidon-io/helidon/docs/mp/tracing.md

 # Tracing

-## Overview

 > [!WARNING]
 > This feature is marked as `@Deprecated` in Helidon.
 Please use the [Telemetry](../mp/telemetry.md) feature instead.
-The OpenTracing Specification that MP OpenTracing is based on is no longer maintained.
-The MP OpenTracing specification is no longer required by MicroProfile.
-The specification is superseded by the [MicroProfile Telemetry specification][microprofile-tel].
+> The OpenTracing Specification that MP OpenTracing is based on is no longer maintained.
+> The MP OpenTracing specification is no longer required by MicroProfile.
+The specification is superseded by the
+> [MicroProfile Telemetry specification][microprofile-tel].

+## Overview

-Distributed tracing is a critical feature of micro-service based applications, since it traces workflow both within a service and across multiple services.
+Distributed tracing is a critical feature of microservice based applications, since it traces workflow both within a service and across multiple services.
 This provides insight to sequence and timing data for specific blocks of work, which helps you identify performance and operational issues.
 Helidon MP includes support for distributed tracing through the [OpenTracing API](https://opentracing.io).
 Tracing is integrated with WebServer and Security.

 ## Maven Coordinates